 Contrary to past studies that largely neglected the role of political biases in framing media coverage, we address how political perceptions of the media matter in selecting and framing media coverage of human rights.
 South Korea provides an illustrative case in that it has been deeply polarized regarding security issues, which is often closely linked to how the country deals with its hostile North Korean neighbor.
-Hankyoreh was founded and gained organizational legitimacy around the June Uprising and associated pro-democracy movements in 1987-1988 and spearheaded publishing stories about the need to advocate democracy in South Korea.
-Kyunghyang followed suit, differentiating itself from mainstream news sources, Chosun and Joongang, that grew and gained substantial market share under authoritarian governments without provoking such governments.
-This inertia has perpetuated the current media environment in which conservative media is more favorable towards conservative governments and political agendas, by contrast, progressive media often favor liberal governments and their agendas that espouse extending freedom of assembly and association, expanding media freedom, and tolerating political dissidents.
+Hankyoreh was founded and gained organizational legitimacy around the June Uprising and associated prodemocracy movements in 1987-1988, and spearheaded publishing stories about the need to advocate democracy in South Korea.
+Kyunghyang followed suit, differentiating itself from mainstream news sources such as, Chosun and Joongang, which grew and gained substantial market share under authoritarian governments without provoking such governments.
+This inertia has perpetuated the current media environment, in which conservative media is more favorable toward conservative governments and political agendas; by contrast, progressive media often favor liberal governments and their agendas that espouse extending freedom of assembly and association, expanding media freedom, and tolerating political dissidents.

-The media thus played an instrumental role in producing and reproducing polarized perceptions of how to address national security and further division between conservative and progressive newspapers, and the subsequently divided readership contributed to the perpetuation of this polarization.
-With this in mind, we compare and contrast variation between conservative and progressive news sources in the context of human rights discussion.
+The media thus played an instrumental role in producing and reproducing polarized perceptions of how to address national security, and the subsequently divided readership contributed to the perpetuation of this polarization.
+With this in mind, we compare and contrast variations between conservative and progressive news sources in the context of human rights discussion.

-Figure 5 shows how conservative and liberal news sources have responded differently to eight topics of human rights from 1990-2016.
-The most notable pattern involves that progressive news sources allocated substantially more attention to most human rights topics than conservative news sources, except Topic 7 concerning international norms, where the pattern is reversed.
-The differences between these two media sources appear to be most remarkable in Topics 1-4 corresponding to the first and second generations of human rights (categories 1 and 2), than in Topics 5-8 related to minority rights and implementation mechanisms (categories 3 and 4).
+Figure 5 shows how conservative and liberal news sources have responded differently to eight topics of human rights from 1990 to 2016.
+The most notable pattern shows that progressive news sources allocated substantially more attention to most human rights topics than conservative news sources, except for Topic 7 (concerning international norms), where the pattern is reversed.
+The differences between these two media sources appear to be most remarkable in Topics 1-4, corresponding to the first and second generations of human rights (Categories 1 and 2), than in Topics 5-8, related to minority rights and implementation mechanisms (Categories 3 and 4).

-Comparing Topic 1 and Topic 2, there appears to be more divergence in Topic 1 than in Topic 2, suggesting that more disagreement exists between conservative and liberal news sources when considering personal integrity and liberty than examining justice and participation.
+Comparing Topic 1 and Topic 2, there appears to be more divergence in Topic 1 than in Topic 2, suggesting that more disagreement exists between conservative and liberal news sources when considering personal integrity and liberty than when examining justice and participation.
 A remarkable divergence is also notable when examining the evolution of economic and social rights (Topic 3), yet the difference becomes narrower when analyzing the trajectory of education, culture, and environment (Topic 4).
 Conservative news sources provided as much coverage as liberal news outlets when reporting about educational, cultural, and environmental issues, especially during early 2010s.
+Consider, for example, the ongoing debate regarding how to conceptualize and balance between rights of students and teachers, with conservative media accentuating the need to preserve teachers' autonomy and discretion in classrooms (Kang 2002).

-To the contrary, the difference between conservative and liberal news sources remain marginal when the attention was given to minority rights, Topics 5 and 6.
-But nuanced difference seems to exist in which more divergence occurs in new minorities (Topic 6), including the LGBT community than in conventional minorities (Topic 5), such as women, children, and the people with disability.
+To the contrary, the difference between conservative and liberal news sources remains marginal when the attention was given to minority rights, Topics 5 and 6.
+But nuanced differences seem to exist in which more divergence occurs in coverage of new minorities (Topic 6), including the LGBT community, than in conventional minorities (Topic 5), such as women, children, and people with disabilities.
 A similar pattern recurs when examining Topics 7 and 8.
-Nearly identical pattern of coverage appears on the topic of international norms (Topic 7) with slightly more increased attention from conservative print media towards the second decade of twentieth century.
-In the analysis of Topic 8, however, liberal media shows consistently heightened interests in domestic law and institutions than conservative print media.
+A nearly identical pattern of coverage appears on the topic of international norms (Topic 7), with slightly more increased attention from conservative print media toward the second decade of twentieth century.
+In the analysis of Topic 8, however, liberal media show consistently heightened interests in domestic law and institutions than do conservative print media, an important observation suggesting which side might be more committed to change on rights practices.